Table of Contents

 - Guillain-Barré syndrome

 Hysteria or severe emotional trauma may also cause paralysis.

-The most common type of temporary paralysis is when muscles do not get the blood flow they need such as when sitting or sleeping with an arm or leg in a position that restricts the blood flow; in layman's terms when your arm(s) or leg(s) "fall asleep".
+The most common type of very temporary paralysis occurs when muscles do not get the blood flow they need, such as when sitting or sleeping with an arm or leg in a position that restricts the blood flow; in layman's terms, this is when your arm(s) or leg(s) "fall asleep".
 The medical term for this phenomenon is obdormition, and it will soon subside on its on with movement.